ariakit/ariakit/packages/ariakit/src/dialog/__examples__/dialog-animated/readme.md

 # Animated Dialog

 <p class="description">
   <a href="/guide/animating">Animating</a> a modal <a href="/components/dialog">Dialog</a> and its backdrop using CSS.
-The component waits for the transition to finish before completely hiding the dialog.
+The component waits for the transition to finish before completely hiding the dialog or removing it from the React tree.
 </p>

 The [`animated`](/api-reference/dialog-state#animated) prop on the [`useDialogState`](/api-reference/dialog-state) hook must be set to `true`.
 Ariakit will assign the `data-enter` and `data-leave` attributes and wait for the transition to finish before hiding or unmounting the dialog.